atomone-hub/genesis/README.md

 years or more.

-In short, the goal is nothing more than to create timeless code, even knowing that in the end even atomone will be phased out, but never forgotten; the template will have split into a million different forks and conquered the world.
+In short, the goal is nothing more than to create timeless code, even knowing that in the end even AtomOne will be phased out, but never forgotten; the template will have split into a million different forks and conquered the world.